GESIS Leibniz Institute for the Social Sciences: Go to homepage

 Service

-Marlene is responsible for coordinating the GESIS Fall Seminar in Computational Social Science and the International Summer School in Uganda (ISSU).
-She is also developing an e-learning concept for GESIS Training.
+Marlene is responsible for coordinating the GESIS Fall Seminar in Computational Social Science and for developing an e-learning concept for GESIS Training.

 To top